Image 1 of 1

 Each week provides:

-discussions of assigned readings and other general writing topics with peers
+discussions of assigned readings and other general writing topics with peers and instructor

 written lectures and a selection of readings